Sheldon: It was a humorous conceit on the violation of the fourth wall and I did NOT care for it.

 Genre Savvy: Penny manipulates Sheldon into re-rolling dice by pointing out "Doubles.
 Roll again."

-Sheldon: "I still don't understand why no one else bid on the (what he thinks is a minature) time machine".
+Sheldon: "I still don't understand why no one else bid on the (what he thinks is a miniature) time machine."
 (Switch to the foursome standing around the recently delivered full-size time machine) "I understand why no one else bid on the time machine."

 Girlfriend in Canada: Amy Farrah Fowler admits she once told her family she had a boyfriend who was a miniature horse breeder.
-The lie unravelled when she was asked where they met.
-She panicked and said "Woodstock".
+The lie unraveled when she was asked where they met.
+She panicked and said "Woodstock."

-Girl on Girl Is Hot: Averted, when a very tipsy Amy gave Penny a mouth kiss ("Come here, Bestie, give me some sugar") it was not only very underplayed but Penny even gave an embarrassed laugh after it happened.
+Averted, when a very tipsy Amy gave Penny a mouth kiss ("Give me some sugar, Bestie") it was not only very underplayed but Penny even gave an embarrassed laugh after it happened.
 In addition, there wasn't any rising laughter by the Laugh Track.

 A similarly understated moment happens when Penny and Bernadette discuss the awkward things Amy likes to talk about with them such as painting fertility symbols on Bernadette's naked body as being a wedding ritual.
 The guys noticeably quiet down after they say that, with Raj in particular (being silent anyway) subtly staring off into space.